-Particularly during the later stages of prenatal development, a male fetus whose mother was given DES according to this schedule, was being exposed to many times the dose of DES required to cause complete suppression of testosterone production in an adult man.
+Particularly during the later stages of prenatal development, a male fetus whose mother was given DES according to this schedule was being exposed to many times the dose of DES required to cause complete suppression of testosterone production in an adult man.
 This is very important, because male development, and masculinization of the brain, are driven by the action of testosterone produced in a male fetus’s testicles.
 Prevent testosterone from being produced, and a genetically male fetus will develop as female instead of male, despite the Y chromosome.
 This was easily demonstrated by conditions such as Swyer’s syndrome and Complete Androgen Insensitivity Syndrome, in which a failure to produce testosterone or a failure to respond to the hormone, results in a person who is genetically male but physically female.

 The conventional causes of intersex all tend to act throughout prenatal development.
 What I believe has happened with DES is that it has caused a form of intersex, but one that is different from any of the usual causes of intersex because it allowed relatively normal male development to take place during the first trimester, but from the end of the first trimester onward, DES exposure was high enough for testosterone production to become profoundly suppressed.

 As you can see from the table, by the end of the first trimester, the dose had already reached 20mg per day and was still climbing.
-Presumably, the placenta provided some protection from the drug, or an early stage fetus is more resistant to chemical castration by DES than an adult man, because 20mg is already several times the induction dose for chemical castration of prostate cancer patients.
+Presumably, the placenta provided some protection from the drug, or an early-stage fetus is more resistant to chemical castration by DES than an adult man because 20mg is already several times the induction dose for chemical castration of prostate cancer patients.

 Male Genital Development

-In the figure below, a chart from an endocrinology textbook showing a timeline of events associated with male physical development.
+In the figure below, is a chart from an endocrinology textbook showing a timeline of events associated with male physical development.
 Notice that male external genital differentiation begins in week 7 and has finished by the end of week 12.

-During the time genital differentiation is taking place, the main things going on in the brain are: very rapid cell division, and migration of those cells to their final position in the brain (which is often far distant from where they formed).
+During the time genital differentiation is taking place, the main things going on in the brain are very rapid cell division and migration of those cells to their final position in the brain (which is often far distant from where they formed).

 The first elements of the permanent structure of the brain don’t start to be built until about 16 weeks after conception, by which time some brain cells have reached their final position and can start to form permanent connections with other brain cells (“Axonal/Dendritic outgrowth”).
 I’m guessing that there are two ways of wiring up brain tissue: a male way and a female way, and if there isn’t testosterone present during the time axonal and dendritic growth are taking place, you get the female version.

 A process of programmed cell death starts soon after that, which may also be important for whether you end up with a male or female brain.
-Perhaps there are certain cells that generate aggressiveness and competitiveness, and they only stay alive when excess brain cells are being removed if there is testosterone present.
+Perhaps certain cells generate aggressiveness and competitiveness, and they only stay alive when excess brain cells are being removed if there is testosterone present.
 I look at the way men’s faces light up when they’re watching competitive sports, and it’s pretty obvious that they’re experiencing something that I cannot.
-It makes me think that there could actually be cells in their brains that generate that “joy of sport”, which were culled from my brain because there wasn’t any testosterone present when their thumbs up or thumbs down moment arrived.
+It makes me think that there could be cells in their brains that generate that “joy of sport”, which were culled from my brain because there wasn’t any testosterone present when their thumbs up or thumbs down moment arrived.

-DES was used in somewhere in the region of 10 million pregnancies worldwide.
+DES was used somewhere in the region of 10 million pregnancies worldwide.
 The schedule published in the PDR wasn’t used in all of them by any means, but it was the manufacturer’s recommendation, and many doctors must surely have followed that recommendation.
 This raises the prospect that there could well be several million people alive today who look male but have female brains, as a result of the use of DES.

 We Need Your Help